 |Face to face counselling:||Yes|

-I offer both short and long term counselling and psychotherapy to adults and can offer daytime, evening and weekend appointments, depending on availability.
+I offer both short and long term counselling and psychotherapy to adults and can offer daytime or evening appointments, depending on availability.

 Types of client